ansys/pyscadeone/doc/source/api/svc/simdata.rst

   * Stimuli operator: a value must be defined at first cycle, for next steps the ``none`` type means that a previous value is held.
   * Simulator trace: a ``none`` value means that the variable clock is false.

-* Support of all Swan types, imported types (stored as a byte array) and combinations of them (native support of Variants & Groups).
+* Support of all Swan types, external types (stored as a byte array) and combinations of them (native support of Variants & Groups).

   * Data support: structure, table (when the table size is a static constant), enum, string.
   * Limitations: partial data is not supported.
 All values of a complex type must be given.